Create a Survey in less than 60 seconds!

 8. Mobile apps

-Most businesses these days are working towards creating an app for their brand and rightly so.
-Almost everyone has a smartphone these days and it is their go-to device when anything goes wrong.
 If you give your customers the option to give feedback or register a complaint on your mobile app itself, you reduce a lot of hassle for the end user and it is easier to extract information from them as well.
-Also, apps are usually optimized for mobile and it provides a fast and smooth experience for your customer.
+Also, apps are usually optimized for mobile and they provide a fast and smooth experience for your customer.

 9. SMS support

-What if pressing a few buttons on the keypad of your mobile phone and sending a message solves a problem for you, how convenient would that be!
-You can send SMSes to give your customers important notifications on any new updates, product launch, or anything that will benefit your customer.
-Your customers will be happy to solve their issues via their mobile phones.
-SMS texts are much faster because they will work without the Internet too in case you are stuck in some remote part of the world where there is no connectivity.
+What if pressing a few buttons on the keypad of your mobile phone and sending a message solves a problem for you, how convenient would that be?
+You can send SMSes to give your customers important notifications on any new updates, product launches, or anything that will benefit your customers.

 a.
 Customer Satisfaction Score (CSAT)

-A standard customer satisfaction metric, CSAT asks your customer to rate their satisfaction with your business, product or service.
+A standard customer satisfaction metric, CSAT asks your customers to rate their satisfaction with your business, product, or service.
 The final CSAT score is the average rating of all the customer responses combined.
 The customers are asked to rate on a scale of 3, 5, 7 or 10.
 The scale depends a lot on the culture of the place as well.
-Research indicated that there were differences in how customers responded for the same scale for people from a different country.

-CSAT is extremely popular because it is direct and asks an easy question to your customers without confusing them much.
-But this simplicity is also a disadvantage sometimes when you want to know how much satisfied or dissatisfied your customer is which CSAT doesn’t tell us.
 In fact, all customer satisfaction survey methodology comes with its own advantages and disadvantages.
-In CSAT, while rating scale is based on the context and is available to your audience in different formats like stars, numerical rating, emojis and more, there are also worries that the rating is just a short-term sentiment based on the latest experience the customer had with your business.
+In CSAT, while the rating scale is based on the context and is available to your audience in different formats like stars, numerical ratings, emojis, and more, there are also worries that the rating is just a short-term sentiment based on the latest experience the customer had with your business.

 b.
 Net Promoter Score

-NPS measures customer experience and predicts the growth in the future.
+NPS measures customer experience and predicts growth in the future.
 It asks a simple question-“How likely are you to recommend our service to your friends and family?”

 The customers are expected to respond on a scale of 0-10 and the respondents are grouped as follows: